 The Green Mountain Care Board was created in 2011 by Vermont's health care reform law (18 V.S.A.
 Chapter 220 pursuant to Act 48) to promote the general good of the state of Vermont by: (1) improving the health of the population; (2) reducing the per-capita rate of growth in expenditures for health services in Vermont across all payers while ensuring that access to care and quality of care are not compromised; (3) enhancing the patient and health care professional experience of care; (4) recruiting and retaining high-quality health care professionals; and (5) achieving administrative simplification in health care financing and delivery.
+The Board is an independent and transparent regulatory commission, conducting meetings in public subject to Vermont's Open Meeting Law.

 The Board consists of a Chair and four members.
 The Chair is responsible for leading the Board's processes, including developing a collaborative environment and assuring thoughtful and informed deliberations.
 In addition to leading the Board processes, the Chair supervises the Board's administrative staff and is a full-time employee.
-Board members are .8 FTE (32 hours) employees with an annual salary of \$100,484.80.
+Per 18 V.S.A. § 9374 (a)(1), the Board Chair's annual salary is equal to that of a Superior judge (currently \$182,499.20) and Board members are 0.8 FTE (32 hours) employees with an annual salary that is two thirds of the Chair's salary (currently \$121,680.00).
 Board members, including the Chair, may have outside work, although all members must comply with conflict of interest and recusal requirements noted below.
 The Chair and board members serve for a term of 6 years and are entitled to standard benefits provided to exempt state employees.